SSWConsulting/SSW.Roles/Design.md

     - I break PBIs down in planning
     - I can estimate work to be done
     - I help the Product Owner and Scrum Master proactively (i.e. give suggestions/recommendations)
+- I can make clear and succinct done videos
 - I provide effective feedback internally

-## Design Work Experience
+## Associate Designer
 - I may be just out of University and/or still studying for a design related degree
 - I have a demonstrated interest in the field of graphic desigan, interface design or digital media
 - I have good communication skills

 - I can confidently deliver PBIs
     - I can interpret a PBI from the backlog
-    - I can break it down into Tasks
     - I can complete the Tasks and confidently demonstrate them
 - I am comfortable with the Scrum process
     - I can talk about my work in a Daily Scrum
     - I speak up in Sprint Reviews and Retrospectives
 - I ask for help when I'm blocked
 - I can take on feedback and improve
+- I can make done videos
 - I possess knowledge and skill in design software (e.g. Adobe Creative Suite, Sketch and Figma)